Educational Workshops

 Required Items to Bring

-Come dressed comfortably enough to kneel on the floor to perform First Aid Scenarios.
+Come dressed comfortably enough to kneel on the floor to perform First Aid scenarios.

 Recommended Items to Bring